 New York City – four major price tiers

 To paraphrase a classic line, if you can make it in Manhattan, you can make it anywhere.
-Fortunately, there are other spots in New York City where buying a decent home is more within reach, namely Brooklyn, Queens and The Bronx.
+Fortunately, there are other spots in the NYC real estate market where buying a decent home is more within reach, namely Brooklyn, Queens and The Bronx.
 In fact, Manhattan and these three NYC boroughs reflect the whole scale of prices throughout the 50 cities we’ve looked at.

 Brooklyn is the third most expensive area in the US to go shopping for homes, neatly slotting in between San Francisco and Boston.
 Prices per square foot in Brooklyn are roughly one third of those in Manhattan, at $669 per sq. ft.

 Most importantly, $300,000 buys you 448 square feet of space in Brooklyn, which is a little more comfortable than a micro-condo.

 The median price per square foot in Queens – $454 – is less than a quarter of Manhattan’s $1,821.
 The Bronx is the most affordable New York borough, at $236 per sq. ft.
 That means you get to live in The Big Apple and get more bang for your buck in terms of living space than in the L.A., Miami, or Seattle real estate markets.

 Miami vs. Las Vegas – modern minimalism versus vast haciendas